Brokeback Mountain: Legacy and impact

-A book, Beyond Brokeback: The Impact of a Film (2007) is a collection of personal stories of how people were influenced by the story and film, compiled from members of the Ultimate Brokeback Forum website.
+A book, Beyond Brokeback: The Impact of a Film (2007), is a collection of personal stories of how people were influenced by the story and film, compiled from members of the Ultimate Brokeback Forum website.
 In an associated Out West series program, the Autry screened Brokeback Mountain in December 2010 to commemorate the film's fifth anniversary and held a staged reading of Beyond Brokeback by historian and Out West organizer Gregory Hinton.
 Beyond Brokeback has been presented as a staged reading at other venues, such as Roosevelt University in Chicago, on November 13, 2011, together with a panel discussion and screening of the film.
 An American opera, Brokeback Mountain, was composed by Charles Wuorinen with a libretto by Annie Proulx.
 Written in English, it premiered at the Teatro Real in Madrid on January 28, 2014.
 It was championed by impresario Gerard Mortier, who had commissioned it.
+A play, based on Annie Proulx's short story, written by Ashley Robinson with songs by Dan Gillespie Sells, opened on May 10, 2023, at @sohoplace in London's West End.

 Several years after the film's release, Proulx said she regrets writing the story.
 She said that people have sent her too much fan fiction presenting alternative plots.
 Some authors, mostly men claiming to "understand men better than I do", often send their works.
 She said: